-HUMA 1301 INTRODUCTION TO THE HUMANITIES I
+HUMA 1301 INTRODUCTION TO THE HUMANITIES I (3-0) Credit: 3

-An overview of the major artists, works and discourse of the fine arts, including art, music, literature, and theatre; to acquaint students with the cultural heritage of Western Civilization and provide limited exposure to non-western traditions
+An overview of the major artists, works and discourse of the fine arts, including art, music, literature, and theatre; to acquaint students with the cultural heritage of Western Civilization and provide limited exposure to non-western traditions.

-HUMA 1302 INTRODUCTION TO THE HUMANITIES II
+HUMA 1302 INTRODUCTION TO THE HUMANITIES II (3-0) Credit: 3 Prerequisites: ENGL 1301.

-Prerequisite: ENGL 1301.

 A multi-cultural/cross-cultural course.
-By critically evaluating humanities texts from a variety of cultural and ethnic backgrounds, students will explore the issues confronting men, women and families, the role of education as a bridge to community, and conflicts between individual rights and community rights.
+By critically evaluating humanities texts from a variety of cultural and ethnic backgrounds, students will explore the issues confronting men, women, and families; the role of education as a bridge to community; and, conflicts between individual rights and community rights.
 The primary goal of the course will be to seek an ethical balance between the needs of the individual and the needs of the global community.
-Public and private attitudes toward community will be further analyzed through literary works, art, music and film.
-During the course, students and instructor will treat the classroom as a community to which the individual owes responsibility, respect, and participation in keeping with group norms.
+Public and private attitudes toward community will be further analyzed through literary works, art, music, and film.

-HYDR 1445 HYDRAULICS AND PNEUMATICS
+HYDR 1445 HYDRAULICS AND PNEUMATICS (2-4) Credit: 4